maruf89/node-multi-sitemap/README.md

 # node-multi-sitemap
 A sitemap module that is built to grow with multiple connected sitemaps

 Good for if you want to keep your sitemaps organized into multiple individual sitemaps under an sitemap index file.
+See https://support.google.com/webmasters/answer/75712?hl=en&rd=1 for details

 ## Installation